What Are The 4 Types Of Digital Twins?

 A product or asset digital twin is a digital replica of tangible assets such as machinery, buildings, and automobiles.
 It offers updated information on an asset's atmosphere, performance metrics, and functional health.

-Product digital twins can even alter a company's business strategy.
 A good illustration of this situation is the compressed air solution maker Kaeser.
 This business tracked the amount of air that each of its items consumed using digital twin technology.
 Rather than offering their equipment for sale, they choose to bill clients based on the rate of air usage.

 4. Component/Part Digital Twin